Gordon999/PiVideoer2/README.md

 lt also captures frames before the trigger frame, default is 2 seconds but user settable.

 Pi v3, Arducam HAWKEYE, OWLSIGHT or 16MP cameras can be auto / manually focussed.
 Pi v3 also can do spot focus.
+For spot click on image when in menu showing focus options.

 Makes individual mp4s, and can make a FULL MP4 of MP4s stored.

-Can control focus on a pi v3camera, auto, continuous,  manual or spot.
-For spot click on image when in menu showing focus options.

 mp4s captured in /home/《user》/Videos.